17 December 2022 | Brendon Carpenter and Chelsy Pinto

 Whether you’re a new parent or an ‘old hand’ in the game, nothing is more important than the safety of your child.
 Traveling with a newborn can be a challenge, but if you are well prepared and know you have followed all the safety precautions, it will become a simpler and less nerve-wracking experience.

 The first step is to make sure you are getting - and following - the right advice.
 There is so much information to be found online and even the ‘top tips’ can conflict.
-For that reason, the best advice is to narrow your reading material down to a handful of reputable experts.
+Therefore, the best advice is to narrow your reading material down to a handful of reputable experts.

 Suzuki recently partnered with Occupational Therapist and IOSH certified Car Seat Technician, Julie Monson, the founder of the popular and helpful Facebook page Car Seat Support South Africa, and her business (with a very helpful blog) Precious Cargo, to create a “Family Guide” to in-car safety for children.